ToesTasteBad/Murder-Mystery/Murder Mystery/Completed Description and Relationships/Sommelier.md

 	- task2: Find the 66 Boisson that was opened earlier.
 Surely you wouldn't let it go to waste!
 	- task3:
 	- Identify the murderer(s)!
+- ### Final Statement
+	- Gregor: I did not kill Gregor Toussaint.
+It's true that he and I had our differences.
+Him with his boorish and uncultured palate, and me with my ascended sense of taste, but I certainly didn't kill the man.
+If any of you have read my recent BuzzFeed interview, it's clear that I would never tarnish a bottle of wine with anything.
+Certainly not poison.
+	- Frank: I had no motive to kill Frank Larsen
+	- Orzo: I had no motive to kill Orzo Alfredo